Employee Spotlight: Vladislav—Smells Like Team Spirit

 What’s one thing that people would be surprised to learn about you?

 I traveled almost all of Europe when I was a teenager.
 During my trip, I had the opportunity to represent Bulgaria, in front of the entire European Parliament, as a European Member of Parliament in Strasbourg, France.
-I got the chance to express my opinion and ask questions that I had prepared and discussed things such as the European Parliament and the Euro Union’s future.
+I got the chance to express my opinion and ask questions that I had prepared, and discuss things such as the European Parliament and the Euro Union’s future.
 It was fun.

 Another thing that might surprise most of you is that I used to be active in Theater during my High School years, as I was part of several plays in my hometown in its local Theater.
 I did get to play in only a few plays, but the preparations and rehearsal for each took probably around a year for each.